-By state law, we cannot take in healthy stray dogs or puppies.
-Instead you must surrender him/her to Maricopa County Animal Care and Control.
-We will accept or rescue stray dogs of any age that are sick, injured or abused on any day of the week.
+AHS accepts all sick and injured stray animals.
 You may bring them to our Sunnyslope Campus or call our EAMT™ Dispatch Center at 602.997.7585 Ext.
-2073 from 8 a.m. and 6 p.m. daily.
+2073 from 8 a.m. to 6 p.m. daily.
 We can not accept stray turn-ins at our Nina Mason Pulliam Campus for Compassion.
 You can attempt to reunite a healthy, lost dog with its owner by using one of these online resources:

-In an effort to combat this overpopulation crisis, AHS has teamed with a number of different animal organizations to promote Trap-Neuter-Return programs.
-TNR programs humanely trap free-roaming, primarily feral, cats, spay or neuter them and then return them to their colony locations.
+AHS has teamed with a number of different animal organizations to promote Trap-Neuter-Return programs.
+TNR programs humanely trap outdoor free-roaming cats, spay or neuter them and then return them to their colony locations.

 Other Trap-Neuter-Return (TNR) Resources